-Dr. Ming Li earned his PhD from Binghamton University (SUNY) and received postdoctoral training at Alpert Medical School of Brown University.
-After a two-year NIH funded fellowship, he was promoted to Assistant Professor (research) of Medicine.
-Combining large-scale proteomic screens and systemic molecular dissections, his research revealed new aspects of regulatory effects of extracellular vesicles in various settings and identified SLBP as a novel HIV-1 restriction factor.
+Dr. Ming Li earned his Ph.D. from Binghamton University (SUNY) and received postdoctoral training at Alpert Medical School of Brown University.
+After a two-year NIH-funded fellowship, he was promoted to Assistant Professor of Medicine (Research).
+Combining large-scale proteomic screens and systematic molecular dissections, his research revealed new regulatory effects of extracellular vesicles in various settings and identified SLBP as a novel viral host factor.

-Dr. Li’s research has been supported by Lifespan Corporation, RI foundation and NIH/COBRE.
+Dr. Li’s research has been supported by Lifespan Corporation, RI Foundation, Univeristy Medicine Foundation, and NIH/COBRE.

 Excellent Student Award, Henan Normal University, 1994-1997